 Organizations can be viewed as having four (4) frames: structural, human resources, political and symbolic (Bollman and Deal, “Reframing Organizations”, Jossey-Bass, 1991).
 Bollman and Deal maintain that project managers must assess the current state of each frame in the organization at the start of the project, evaluate continuously the potential for risk and the possibility of change within each frame during the project, and determine the interactions of the elements of each frame within the scope of the project.

-Variations of this method of project organizational risk assessment and management can be found in cross-departmental projects, such as data warehouses and enterprise resource planning projects (Demarest, M. “The Politics of Data Warehousing”, 1997).
+Variations of this method of project organizational risk assessment and management can be found in cross-departmental projects, such as data warehouse development and enterprise resource planning projects (Demarest, M. “The Politics of Data Warehousing”, 1997).

 The structural frame deals with how the organization is structured, as depicted in an organization chart, and focuses on the different groups’ roles and responsibilities.
 In information technology projects, a key issue is whether information systems staff should be centralized in one department or decentralized across the various business units.
 Projects can be effective with either structural approach, but a change to this structure during the course of a project could have far-reaching implications as staff members reassess their reporting relationships, duties, interpersonal interactions, etc. The possibility of a major structural change in the organization should be communicated immediately to the project managers and a good project manager should endeavor to forestall this type of change until their project has been completed, if at all possible.